 In regards to education, there are 43 ranked universities in China.
 That’s not bad to add to your resume, though arguably teaching anywhere in China is going to bring you an incredible deal of satisfaction.

-Foreign teachers are so highly regarded in China that they get paid very well.
+Foreign teachers are so highly regarded in China that they get paid quite well.

 If you’re struggling to pay your bills at home and aren’t really going anywhere in your career, consider taking some time off to teach in China.